pinheiroGroup/Kinbiont.jl/docs/src/05_examples/index.md

 # Set random seed for reproducibility
 seed = Random.seed!(1234)
 ```

- Perform Decision Tree Regression

-Loop through each strain and perform decision tree regression and we plot the tree trying to analyze th 9th row (i.e. growht rate) of the results
+We perform decision tree regression only on "N. soli" strain and we  analyze the 9th row (i.e. growht rate) of the results:

 ```julia